sio-afe/sio-afe.github.io/itqan/faq.md

             </h2>
             <div id="collapseThree" class="collapse" data-bs-parent="#faqAccordion">
                 <div class="faq-body">
                     The competition consists of two stages: Preliminary Rounds and Finals.
 In the Preliminary Rounds, participants come through either School Track (10 Islamic Schools with internal selection, 2 best per category) or Individual Track (open registration).
-For Finals, Hifz category will have maximum 24 participants per category (20 from schools, 4 from individual), while Tarteel & Azan will have 12 participants each (10 from schools, 2 from individual).
+For Finals, Hifz category will have maximum 24 participants per category (20 from schools, 4 from individual), while Tilawat & Azan will have 12 participants each (10 from schools, 2 from individual).
                 </div>
             </div>
         </div>